yashagldit/Claude-Code-History-VSCode/README.md

 - Rebuild search index if search performance degrades

 **Search not returning expected results**
-- Ensure search index has been built (automatic on first use)
+- Ensure SQLite search index has been built (automatic on first use)
 - Try rebuilding the search index via "Refresh Sessions"
-- Check search query syntax - supports partial matches and fuzzy search
+- Check search query syntax - supports full-text search with SQLite FTS
+- Verify database integrity if search results are inconsistent
 - Clear search cache if results seem outdated

+**Database-related issues**
+- The extension uses SQLite (WebAssembly) for improved performance and cross-platform compatibility
+- Database files are stored in the extension's global storage directory
+- Use "Rebuild Search Index" if experiencing database corruption
+- Check file permissions if database operations fail
+- v0.2.1+ uses sql.js (WASM) instead of native sqlite3 for universal compatibility

+**Cross-Platform Compatibility**
+- ✅ **Windows**: Fully supported (all versions)
+- ✅ **macOS**: Fixed in v0.2.1 - works on Intel and Apple Silicon Macs
+- ✅ **Linux**: Fully supported (all architectures)
+- Single .vsix file works on all platforms - no more architecture-specific issues!

 ### Data Privacy
-- **100% Local**: All data processing happens locally on your machine
+- **100% Local**: All core data processing happens locally on your machine
-- **No External Calls**: The extension never sends data to external servers
+- **Optional Cloud Features**: Leaderboard functionality is completely optional and requires explicit opt-in
+- **Privacy Controls**: Full control over what data (if any) is shared with community features
 - **Read-Only by Default**: Only reads your existing Claude history files
 - **Workspace Integration**: Only accesses your current VS Code workspace for file operations
+- **Anonymous Participation**: Community features use anonymous device IDs, never personal information

 ## 🏗️ Architecture Overview

 The extension is built with a modular architecture:

-- **Data Layer**: JSONL parsers for reading Claude Code chat history
+- **Data Layer**: JSONL parsers and SQLite database for efficient chat history processing
+- **Database Services**: SQLite-based search, cost tracking, and analytics with comprehensive data models
-- **UI Layer**: Modern webview panels with GitHub-style interfaces
+- **UI Layer**: Modern webview panels with GitHub-style interfaces and interactive dashboards
-- **Services**: File watching, incremental parsing, and project mapping
+- **Services**: File watching, incremental parsing, project mapping, and optional leaderboard integration
-- **Utilities**: Diff rendering, file operations, and search functionality
+- **Utilities**: Advanced diff rendering, cost calculation, search indexing, and file operations
+- **Analytics**: Comprehensive usage tracking, cost analysis, and community features (optional)

 ## 📝 Version History